thoas/picfit/README.rst

 and `gorilla mux <https://github.com/gorilla/mux>`_.

-It will act as a proxy of your storage engine and will be served ideally behind an http cache system like varnish_.
+It will act as a proxy of your storage engine and will be erved ideally behind an http cache system like varnish_.

-picfit supports mutiple `storages <https://github.com/thoas/storages>`_ backends and multiple `key/value stores <https://github.com/thoas/kvstores>`_.
+picfit supports mutiple `storages backends <https://github.com/thoas/storages>`_ and multiple `key/value stores <https://github.com/thoas/kvstores>`_.

 Installation